- Ranka Miljenović Executive Director

 Miloš graduated from the Faculty of Political Sciences, University of Belgrade, where he continued his Master studies in political institutions and institutionalist theory.
 He studied European Union institutions and procedures as well as project cycle management as participant in the Leadership Development Programme, jointly organised by the College of Europe and the European Fund for the Balkans, as well as in the FutureLab Europe programme of the civil society organisations gathered around European Alliance for Democratic Citizenship.
 He completed several internships in domestic and foreign organisations, including the Belgrade Center for Security Policy, Political Academy of the Austrian People's Party and National Democratic Institute and worked as an associate on the project administered by the European Fund for the Balkans.
 He is alumni member of the Belgrade Open School, XVI generation of students at the Department of Advanced Undergraduate Studies.
 He joined the CEP team in March 2012 as project assistant, then continung at the position of researcher.
 Speaks English and German.

-- Sena Marić Senior Researcher
+- Sena Marić Programme Manager and Senior Researcher

 - Milan Vujović Project Manager